-For general area monitoring without definite leakage sources, the detector-transmitters should be distributed evenly in the room.
+For general area monitoring without definite leakage sources, the detectors should be distributed evenly in the room.

-For personal safety control, the detector-transmitters are installed in the breathing zone (at the height of the head of people or animals).
+For personal safety control, the detectors are installed in the breathing zone (at the height of the head of people or animals).
 The recommended sensor position is vertical, pointing downwards.